billlyzhaoyh/YouTube-marketing-tool/README.md

 1. Streamlit app which is the YouTube marketing tool demo you see in the picture above
 1. Language model which fintunes a GPT2 model from transformers library provided by Huggingface
 1. Category classifier model which contains a distilbert from a library called ktrain built on top of tensorflow
+1. Categroy classifier model trained in Cloud AutoML that detects video category from thumbnail image

 ### Original dataset
 The original dataset is from https://www.kaggle.com/datasnaek/youtube-new with trending videos from 6 different countries from mid 2017 to 2018 and this repo uses the data from three English speaking countries: (US, UK and Canada).